In this post, we will set up the collection and visualization of system logs with the use of Logstash and Kibana.

 Sometimes we need to look through the logs, searching for the required lines on several servers; to do this, we log in and look for the logs repeating the same commands on the servers.

-Suppose we have 3 MX servers, and some customer files a complaint on a missing message; which he sent abroad to his wife at a particular time.
+Suppose we are an email hosting company with 3 MX servers.
+A customer files a complaint about a missing message which he sent to his wife at a particular time.

-– Centos 7: The most recent version of the operation system
+- CentOS 7: The most recent version of the Linux distribution operating system

 – Logstash: Server-based part for processing incoming logs